 Intel Processor Series

-Intel has about 8 different series of processors.
-However, only Intel Celeron, Intel Core, And Intel Pentium processors are used in general consumer laptops.
+Intel has about eight different series of processors.
+However, Intel Celeron, Intel Core, And Intel Pentium processors are used in general consumer laptops.
 Intel Xenon processors are high-end processors used only in high-end commercial desktops.
 Here are the different Processor series offered by Intel

 - Intel Celeron